Do you have a headache when it comes to furnishing your open space? Discover our tips for choosing the best office furniture!

 The quality of the light and lighting in open space is paramount.
 Office layouts rarely match the light points originally planned.
 It is therefore important to provide each employee with a desk lamp to compensate for any lack of light.
 Favour white lighting, which recreates natural light.

 It is necessary that each employee has storage space in direct proximity to his or her desk.
 This comfort is sometimes forgotten or neglected, but it is still very much appreciated by employees, who will be able to arrange their belongings in dedicated areas rather than stacking them on their desks.

-Many companies have not yet adopted the screen on their premises, but we strongly recommend it!
-In addition to partially damping sounds, screens offer your employees the privacy they may lack on a daily basis in an open-space environment.
-The screen allows you to cut your employees off from others without them forgetting that their colleagues are nearby if they need them.
-We recommend that you use them sparingly: the idea is not to recreate individual offices, but to give your employees spaces where they will be out of sight and isolated from sound (even if only partially).
+Many companies have not yet adopted the screen in their premises, but we strongly recommend it!
+In addition to partially dampening sounds, screens offer your employees the privacy they may lack in an open space.
+The screen allows you to cut your employees off a little from others without them forgetting that their colleagues are nearby in case of need.
+We recommend using them sparingly: the idea is not to recreate individual offices, but to give your employees spaces where they will be out of sight and isolated from sound (even if only partially).

 An easy and economical idea is the use of Plexiglas sheets to be installed between offices to isolate them from each other.
 These partitions can be used to isolate offices from each other and can also help generate calm in the open-space by discouraging your neighbours from talking to you every minute.